Skip to main content

 Registration

-All accepted primary producers are responsible for registering and attending the in-person conference.
+All accepted primary producers are responsible for registering and attending the conference.
 The primary producer of the session is responsible for coordinating these details with each of the session speakers.
-Additional speakers are responsible for their in-person registration.
+All speakers must be registered by August 7, 2026.

 Sharing Resources